ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     ``warpx.back_transformed_diag_fields = Ex Ez By``.
 By default, all fields are dumped.

+* ``warpx.buffer_size`` (`integer`)
+    The default size of the back transformed diagnostic buffers used to generate lab-frame data is 256.
+That is, when the multifab with lab-frame data has 256 z-slices, the data will be flushed out.
+However, if many lab-frame snapshots are required for diagnostics and visualization, the GPU may run out of memory with many large boxes with a size of 256 in the z-direction.
+This input parameter can then be used to set a smaller buffer-size, preferably multiples of 8, such that, a large number of lab-frame snapshot data can be generated without running out of gpu memory.
+    The downside to using a small buffer size, is that the I/O time may increase due to frequent flushes of the lab-frame data.
+The other option is to keep the default value for buffer size and use slices to reduce the memory footprint and maintain optimum I/O performance.

 * ``slice.num_slice_snapshots_lab`` (`integer`)
     Only used when ``warpx.do_back_transformed_diagnostics`` is ``1``.
     The number of back-transformed field and particle data that